 New climate change laws and regulations could require us to change our manufacturing processes or obtain substitute materials that may cost more or be less available for our manufacturing operations.
 In addition, new restrictions on emissions of carbon dioxide or other greenhouse gases could result in significant costs for us.
 The Commonwealth of Massachusetts has adopted greenhouse gas regulations, and the U.S. Congress may pass federal greenhouse gas legislation in the future.
-The U.S. Environmental Protection Agency (EPA) has issued greenhouse gas reporting regulations that may apply to certain of our operations.
-EPA is developing other climate change-based regulations, as are certain states, that also may increase our expenses and adversely affect our operating results.
+The U.S. Environmental Protection Agency (EPA) has issued greenhouse gas regulations, as are certain states, that also may increase our expenses and adversely affect our operating results.
 We expect increased worldwide regulatory activity relating to climate change in the future.
 Compliance with these laws and regulations has not had a material impact on our capital expenditures, earnings, financial condition or competitive position.
 There is no assurance that the cost to comply with current or future EHS laws and regulations will not exceed our estimates or adversely affect our financial condition or results of operations.
 Additionally, any failure by us to comply with applicable EHS requirements or contractual obligations could result in penalties, civil and criminal fines, suspension of or changes to production, legal liability and damage to our reputation.